EMA starts review of GSK's monoclonal antibody to treat COVID-19 patients

 VIR-7831 has not been granted a marketing authorisation anywhere in the world.
 The companies said in a statement on Thursday they planned to submit a full marketing authorisation application to the EMA, and talks with global regulators were on to make VIR-7831 available to patients with COVID-19.

-The United States has already recommended similar therapies from Eli Lilly and Co and Regeneron Pharmaceuticals Inc.
+The United States has already recommended similar therapies from Eli Lilly and Co (LLY.N) and Regeneron Pharmaceuticals Inc (REGN.O).

 European health regulators are reviewing treatments from this class of medicines called monoclonal antibodies, which are synthetically manufactured copies of the human body's natural infection-fighting proteins and are already being used to treat some types of cancers.